AbdeljalilOuafi/Automate_Git/README.md

-## Automate Git
+# Automate Git
-# A simple shell file that automates the
+## A simple bash script that automates the
-# git add . git commit git push commands
+## "git add ." "git commit" "git push" commands.

 run ./git on your terminal